seanorourke7/RPSLS/README.md

 ###  Media

-All images were edited by me to fit the color scheme and were sourced from google images.
+The hand images were designed by Sacha Jerrems on Dribbble.com ans the spock and lizard images were edited by me to fit the color scheme and were sourced from google images.

 ###  Acknowledgments